DanielHearn/danielhearn.github.io/src/blog/content/blog/spaceshipped/index.md

 thumbnail: "./spaceshipped.png"
 pros:
   [
-    "Achieves the theme's mechanics with only 18 cards", "Print and Plays well",
+    "Achieves the theme's mechanics well with only 18 cards", "Print and Plays well",
-    "Choices for riskier plays or longer plays that might risk to losing to the enemy", "Great multi use cards that packs lots of gameplay into very little", ]
+    "Choices for riskier plays or longer plays that might risk to losing to the enemy", "Great multi use cards that packs in lots of gameplay", "Winning feels satisfying as you have a story to tell with close calls from encounters and profitable turns where everything was perfect", ]
 cons:
   [
-    "Balance, some upgrades statistically worse than others", "Randomness can suddenly end the game without any notice and time to prepare", "Some games can drag on due to poor market cards, resulting in inconsistent game lengths", ]
+    "Balance, as some upgrades statistically worse than others", "Randomness can suddenly end the game without any notice or time to prepare", "Some games can drag on due to poor market card order, resulting in inconsistent game lengths", ]
 review: "Recommended"
 buy_links: